VitalijusNi/SelfEducational/README.md

 Advanced encryption.py - Upgraded versios of previous version of encryption pythone file, but now you can encrypt with specific encryption Key, and you get letters instead of numbers.

-My last project Warriors.py  -
+Entered to an object oriented programming, made 2 warrior objects and made them fight till death.

-Made 2 warrior object and made them fight till death.
-Right now trying to upgrade.To make 4 warriors  and they would choose randomly a target to attack.
-Like it would be in arena.
+In Time project I've used object addition and substraction.
+(Not perfect code with substraction)

 Right now, continue to learn more deeply about object oriented programming in Python.